shmellyorc/StinkyEngine/README.md

 _**I haven't uploaded StinkyEngine to GitHub yet but can still try out our Framework here:**_ [StinkyEngine Package](https://www.nuget.org/packages/StinkyEngine)

-I haven't uploaded StinkyEngine to GitHub yet but can still try out our Framework here: StinkyEngine Package

 > # To create a new Project?

 1. Create a Console app OR create a monogame project.